Any work order created in iPoint appears on the calendar as colored boxes. In addition, each work order has details inside the colored box showing:

 Clicking on a work order opens the standard Work Order in a new window.
-This is a fully functioning work order with one small difference.
+This window is a fully functioning work order with a tiny difference.
 The create work order button in the top left corner of the screen is replaced by a Calendar button.
 You’ll need to click that Calendar button to close the pop-up window and go back to the calendar.

 Edit Work Order

 There are two ways to edit a work order.
 Obviously, you can click to open the work order and make changes like you would on a new work order.

 But you can also drag the work order on the calendar to adjust the date, time, and technician.

 - If you have multiple days visible on the calendar, you can drag the work order from one day to another to change the date.